sysagnostic/website/content/english/blog/isolating-postgres-instances.md

     Type=forking
     …

 A better way to add such parameters is to use the drop-in configuration mechanism in Systemd.
-You can create something called a *drop-in file*, and in that file you can define additional configuration for a unit (and overwrite existing configuration defined in the main unit file).
-In this case, you can create a file called `/etc/systemd/system/postgresql.service.d/override.conf` (or it is even better to use `systemctl edit postgresql.service`) and provide your resource control settings in the `[Service]`.
+You can create something called a *drop-in file*, and in that file you can define additional configuration for a unit and merge your configuration with the existing one defined in the main unit file.
+In this case, you can create a file called `/etc/systemd/system/postgresql.service.d/override.conf` - or use the equivalent command `systemctl edit postgresql.service` - and provide your resource control settings in the `[Service]` section.

-That works just fine for a single PostgreSQL server instance.

 > When there are multiple instances, however, it makes sense to have a separate systemd service unit for each PostgreSQL server instance.

-Some Linux distributions will do it for you automatically (for example in Debian, you can use [`pg_createcluster`](https://manpages.debian.org/bookworm/postgresql-common/pg_createcluster.1.en.html) to have a service unit created), while in other distributions you will have to create the service units yourself.
+Some Linux distributions will do it for you automatically.
+For example, in Debian, you can use [`pg_createcluster`](https://manpages.debian.org/bookworm/postgresql-common/pg_createcluster.1.en.html) to have a service unit created, while in other distributions you have to create the service units yourself.

 #### Template service and instantiated services
 Systemd can handle something called a [*template service*](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#Service%20Templates).
 A template service is a special service unit that can be instantiated.
 In our case, the instantiated service units will serve as the actual service units for the different PostgreSQL server instances.

-The name of the template service unit will be `postgresql-<ver>@.service` (where `<ver>` is the PostgreSQL major version).
+The name of the template service unit will be `postgresql-<ver>@.service`, where `<ver>` is the PostgreSQL major version.
 Notice `@` in the name.
 Here is what the unit file could look like:

     root@sysagnostic:~ # cat /etc/systemd/system/postgresql-17@.service
     [Unit]